 Mr. Harris has extensive experience before the Snake River Basin Adjudication Court to resolve or contest adjudication of water rights.
 He has also represented farmers, developers, and canal companies in contested cases before the Idaho Department of Water Resources.
 In addition, he has assisted clients with obtaining water rights through the water right permitting process, changing elements of their water rights to meet evolving demands, obtaining water bank approval for temporary water uses, and assisted in other water law related matters.
 He has also frequently assisted clients with ditch and canal easement disputes, real property and land use matters, as well as environmental disputes primarily related to the federal Clean Water Act, including resolution of Clean Water Act violations pertaining to wetlands.

 Mr. Harris has also assisted numerous families through the adoption process, which includes termination proceedings, finalization proceedings, contested adoptions, interstate adoptions, and the process to obtain certificates of foreign birth in Idaho.
-In addition to this adoption work, he volunteers as an attorney for the Judicial District VII CASA Program.
-In 2011, Mr. Harris received the Idaho State Bar Denise O'Donnell-Day Pro Bono Award for the 7th Judicial District for this work.
+In 2011, Mr. Harris received the Idaho State Bar Denise O'Donnell-Day Pro Bono Award for the 7th Judicial District for his service to the community.

 - Ricks College, A.A., 1999

 - Utah State University, B.S.
 Biology, 2001

 - Editor-in-Chief, Idaho Law Review

 - University of Idaho, M.S.
 Environmental Science, 2007

 - United States District Court, District of Idaho, 2004